heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ## Step 2 — Customize your DEV.to account
 Now that you've created a free DEV account, it's time to customize it.

-After completing Step 1 in this tutorial, DEV will ask you to select tags to follow to customize your feed, and select all that apply.
+After completing Step 1 in this tutorial, DEV will ask you to select tags to follow to customize your feed with.
+Select all that apply and click **Continue** on the upper-right-hand side to proceed forward.